Namer: 2005–present

-After cutting back orders for the Namer in 2014 due to budget constraints, in 2015 the IDF increased its orders for parts, in expectation of orders of complete systems.
-The move is in part a response to the death of 7 Golani Brigade soldiers who were killed by an RPG in Gaza while riding a Vietnam War-era M113 whose engine stalled in the middle of the battlefield.
-The orders from General Dynamics are occurring alongside domestic production of the vehicles.
+After cutting back orders for the Namer in 2014 due to budget constraints, in 2015, the IDF increased its orders for parts, in expectation of orders of complete systems.
+The decision resulted partly as a response to the death of seven Golani Brigade soldiers, who were killed by an RPG in Gaza while riding a Vietnam War-era M113 whose engine stalled in the middle of the battlefield.
+The orders from General Dynamics occurred alongside domestic production of the vehicles.

-It was originally planned to be equipped with Israel Military Industries's Iron Fist active protection system; however, due to budget limitations the installation of an active protection system has been delayed.
-From 2016, nearly a decade later than planned, the IDF said that it will begin to fit newly built Namers with Rafael's Trophy active protection system.
+The Namer was originally planned to be equipped with Israel Military Industries's Iron Fist active protection system; however, due to budget limitations, the installation of an active protection system was delayed.
+In 2016, nearly a decade later than planned, the IDF said that it would begin to fit newly built Namers with Rafael's Trophy active protection system.

-Budgetary constraints and lack of prioritization of ground forces have meant that the IDF continuously cut back its orders of the Namer.
-As of 2014, the pace of Namer purchases was still considered slow, with around 30 being produced each year, meaning that there would not be 500 of the vehicles in the IDF until 2027.
+The IDF has continuously cut orders for the Namer due to budgetary constraints and a lack of prioritization of ground forces.
+Since 2014, the pace of Namer purchases has been considered slow, with around 30 being produced each year, meaning that there would not be 500 of the vehicles in the IDF until 2027.

-On 6 March 2016, the Jerusalem Post reported that all new Namers would be delivered with the Trophy active protection system.
-They also reported that the quantity ordered had been doubled from the previous year.
+On 6 March 2016, the Jerusalem Post reported that all new Namers would be delivered with the Trophy active protection system, and that the quantity of Namers ordered had been doubled from the previous year.

 At the end of 2016, the IDF Combat Engineering Corps started to operate the Namer CEV (Hebrew: נמ"ר הנדסי – נמר"ה).
-The Namer CEV is equipped with Trophy active protection system and engineering devices such as mine rollers, bulldozer blades and anti-mine CARPET rockets.
+The Namer CEV is equipped with the Trophy active protection system and engineering devices, such as: mine rollers, bulldozer blades, and anti-mine CARPET rockets.
+In 2023, the Namer CEV was used in the war in Gaza.

 Design

 Survivability

-Namer has been designed for survivability and rapid repair, with modular armor, V-hull belly armor pack, and CBRN defense.
+The Namer has been designed for survivability and rapid repair, with modular armor, V-hull belly armor pack, and CBRN defense.

 According to Brigadier general Yaron Livnat, they are more heavily armored than the Merkava IV tanks: "The weight saved by eliminating the turret was 'reinvested' in beefing up the armor."

-From 2016 onwards, it is planned for some of them to begin to be equipped with a Trophy active protection system.
+From 2016 onwards, some Namers were planned to be equipped with the Trophy active protection system.

-Israel's defense ministry stated in 2015: "The Namer is considered to be the most protected armored combat vehicle in the world, which proved its abilities during fighting in Operation Protective Edge against many threats."
-As a result, it plans to introduce more of the vehicles into the army over the next decade, to replace the M113s currently in service.
+In 2015, Israel's defense ministry stated: "The Namer is considered to be the most protected armored combat vehicle in the world, which proved its abilities during fighting in Operation Protective Edge against many threats."
+Consequently, the IDF planned to introduce more of the Namers into the army over the next decade, as replacements for the dated M113s currently in service.